Ashiq3/atria-3d-portfolio/README.md

 ## GitHub Repository Setup

+To set up the GitHub repository, you have two options:

+### Option 1: Automated Setup (Requires GitHub CLI)

-To set up the GitHub repository, you can use the provided scripts:
+If you have GitHub CLI installed, you can use the provided scripts:

-### Windows:
+#### Windows:
 ```bash
 scripts\setup-github.bat
 ```

-### macOS/Linux:
+#### macOS/Linux:
 ```bash
 chmod +x scripts/setup-github.sh
 ./scripts/setup-github.sh
 ```

-Alternatively, you can manually create a private repository named "atria-3d-portfolio" on GitHub and follow these steps:
+### Option 2: Manual Setup

+If GitHub CLI is not available, follow the detailed manual setup instructions in `docs/project/GITHUB_MANUAL_SETUP.md`:

-1. Create a new private repository on GitHub
+1. Create a new private repository named "atria-3d-portfolio" on GitHub
 2. Add the remote origin:
    ```bash
    git remote add origin https://github.com/your-username/atria-3d-portfolio.git